Clement-Pirelli/IntroToFlutter/dart_basics.md

 ```

-As they are generous gods, dart's makers have included a really nice feature into the language, which allows the programmer to alleviate their carpal tunnel syndrome somewhat by requiring much less typing.
+Note that dart features a really nice bit of syntactical sugar.
 The code below is exactly equivalent to the code above :

 ```dart
 class B{